 As a result, there was war in heaven between the good and evil angels (Revelation 12:7-9).
 Lucifer lost the battle and was cast out with all the angels that followed him (Luke 10:18).
 Then, his name was changed to Satan (Job 1:6-9; Matthew 4:10).

 The creation of humans

-God created planet earth perfect (Genesis 1).
+God created planet earth perfectly (Genesis 1).
 And He gave mankind full authority over the earth (Genesis 1:28).
-But when Adam and Eve listened to the Satan’s lies and willingly disobeyed God’s simple command, they gave up their authority to Satan (Genesis 3).
+But when Adam and Eve listened to Satan’s lies and willingly disobeyed God’s simple command, they gave up their authority to Satan (Genesis 3).
 And he became “the god of this age” (2 Corinthians 4:4) and “the prince of the power of the air” (Ephesians 2:2).
-The misery, suffering, destruction, and death we see today in the earth is the work of Satan.
+The misery, suffering, destruction, and death we see today on the earth is the work of Satan.

 Now Satan along with all of the fallen angels known as demons (Revelation 20:2) are trying their best to destroy mankind through deception, miracles and lies (2 Thessalonians 2:9-10; Matthew 24:24; Revelation 13:13-14).
 Rightly, the Bible describes him as the father of lies (John 8:44b), and the accuser of the brethren (Revelation 12:10).